fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/manage-dataset/rename-an-existing-dataset.md

 ## How to

-1. In `Free Form Mode Curation`, navigate to the `Rename an existing dataset` page from the `Manage Datasets` tab.
+1. In `Free Form Curation`, navigate to the `Rename an existing dataset` page from the `Manage Datasets` tab.
 2. Select/confirm your Pennsieve account.
 If you have not connected your Pennsieve account with SODA yet, [use the instructions available here](./connect-your-pennsieve-account-with-soda).
 3. Select the `Current dataset` field and choose one of your Pennsieve datasets that you would like to rename.
 4. Enter a new name in the input field and click `Rename dataset`.